sanchit97/chartrl/README.md

 Huge thanks to the team at Morgan Stanley for their support!

-Find our Chart-RVR-3B model on [Huggingface](https://huggingface.co/sanchit97/chart-rvr-3b).
+Find our Chart-RVR-3B models and associated datasets on [Huggingface](https://huggingface.co/collections/sanchit97/chart-rvr-68aaac32a2745bc653f581a1).